-Diluted loss per share is calculated by adjusting the weighted average number of shares outstanding to assume conversion of all dilutive potential shares.
-The Company has share warrants and share options as potential dilutive shares.
+Diluted earnings/(loss) per share is calculated by adjusting the weighted average number of shares outstanding to assume conversion of all dilutive potential shares.
+The Parent Company has share warrants and share options as potential dilutive shares.
 For the share options and warrants, a calculation is done to determine the number of shares that could have been acquired at fair value based on the monetary value of the subscription rights attached to outstanding share options and warrants.
 The number of shares calculated as above is compared with the number of shares that would have been issued assuming the exercise of the share options and warrants.

-2017 2016 Loss attributable to equity holders of the Company \$(94,104) \$(135,919) Weighted average number of shares in issue Adjusted for weighted average number of: 11,433,433 11,433,433 - share options (see note 10(a)) - share warrants (see note 10(b)) 150,000 410,000 55,444 Weighted average number of shares for diluted earnings per share 11,583,433 11,898,877 Diluted loss per share \$(0.00812) \$(0.01142)
+2018 2017 Earnings/(loss) attributable to equity holders of the Parent Company \$ 146,845 \$(94,104) Weighted average number of shares in issue Adjusted for weighted average number of: 11,433,433 11,433,433 - share options (see note 9(a)) 150,000 Weighted average number of shares for diluted earnings per share 11,583,433 11,583,433 Diluted earnings/(loss) per share \$ 0.01284 \$(0.00812)